AFKrcher/probe/README.md

 ## Credits

-Upon running the app on your local mahine or opening it at https://probe.saberastro.com, you will find the founders and contributors on the "About" page.
-Only founders and major contributors are listed on the "About" page.
+Upon running the app on your local machine or opening it at https://probe.saberastro.com/about, you will find the pictures, roles, and contact information of the founders and contributors of PROBE.
+Only founders and major contributors are listed on the PROBE about page.